 Every homeowner should know how to remove silicone caulk.
-Those who don’t know how will be surprised to learn how easy it is to remove silicone caulk.
-When you need to replace old silicone with new silicone caulk, the job doesn’t require more than a few tools and some elbow grease.
+When you need to replace old silicone with new caulk, the job doesn’t require more than a few tools and some elbow grease.

-Caulk is easy to use.
-It’s also a cheap way to protect your bathroom and kitchen surfaces.
-Silicone caulk is clear or white, so it matches your bathroom enclosures and other areas near your sink and toilet.
+Caulk is easy to use and a cheap way to protect your bathroom and kitchen surfaces.
+Silicone caulk is clear or white, so it coordinates well with most rooms.

 Remove Old Caulking